ojassurana/SUTDMakerPortfolioCapstone/readme.md

 Hi fellow people!
 My name is Ojas Surana and I am keen to be pursuing the SUTD STEP Programme.
 I am also keen to be pursuing a major in CSD.
 Inspired by the MIT Maker Portfolio, here's my own video to showcase some cool things I have made.

-At the end of the video, I made a mini "capstone project" whereby if you message my Telegram bot: https://t.me/ojastech_bot something, it automatically changes the description of my Youtube video!
-Do try out messaging my bot and the Youtube video description change!
+**At the end of the video, I made a mini "capstone project" whereby if you message my Telegram bot: https://t.me/ojastech_bot something, it automatically changes the description of my Youtube video!
+Do try out messaging my bot and watch Youtube video description change!**

 ## The Components: